-The mesh is generated by the Surface Water Modeling System (SMS 12.1) [56]which is commercial software for creating the unstructured grid with different modules (Map, Mesh, and Scatter) that are necessary for FVCOM (Chen et al., 2006).
+The mesh is generated by the Surface Water Modeling System (SMS 12.1) [56], which creates the unstructured grid with different modules (Map, Mesh, and Scatter) that are necessary for FVCOM.
 The mesh quality recommendation for FVCOM is as follows based on the FVCOM manual: The Minimum interior angle is 30 degrees, maximum interior angle of 130 degrees, the maximum slope 0.1, the Element area change 0.5, and the connecting elements 7.
 The total number of nodes and elements for the coarse and fine resolution are 34871, 64765 and 35649, 66321, respectively.
-The horizontal resolution ranges from 6km in the open boundary attached to the Gulf of Mine to 20 m in the Reversing Falls Saint John River and finally to 10 m in the two high-resolution spots.
+The horizontal resolution ranges from 6km in the open boundary attached to the Gulf of Maine to 20 m in the Reversing Falls Saint John River.
 In the vertical coordinate, 40 uniform sigma layers have been applied.